austineamonn/nubia-mod-Civ-VII/README.md

 Version 0.1

-An antiquity civilization focused on food, science, and siege warfare.
+An antiquity expansionist and scientific civilization focused on navigable rivers and siege warfare.
 Not yet a fully functional civilization.

 ## Acknowledgements: